The most common reasons for inoperativeness of the plugin are listed in this article. Follow all recommendations to solve the problem.

 Open header.php file of your active theme and find call of wp_head() function there to ensure your theme contains wp_head tag.
 If you don’t find it, then add the function call manually, before </head> closing tag.
 The code should look like:

-- Switch to a default WordPress theme (Twenty Sixteen/Seventeen etc.) and test again;
+- Switch to a default WordPress theme (Twenty Nineteen etc.) and test again;

 - Disable all other plugins except for Shortcodes Ultimate itself, retest, and re-activate plugins until the issue occurs.
 This will help you find the culprit.

-You can see the right prefix on plugin settings page at: Dashboard – Shortcodes – Settings – Settings tab.
+You can see the right prefix on the plugin settings page at: Dashboard – Shortcodes – Settings – Settings tab.
 On this page, you will see “Shortcodes prefix” text field.
-The meaning of this field should match with the prefix used in editor.
+The meaning of this field should match the prefix used in the editor.

 This tip may help you if you face any problems with operation of row and column shortcodes.
 Go to plugin settings page: Dashboard – Shortcodes – Settings – Settings tab.
 Find “Custom formatting” setting.
 Try to enable or disable “Custom formatting”.
-Press “Save changes” button after enabling/disabling.
+Press the “Save Changes” button after enabling/disabling.

-More information on this setting can be found in “Plugin settings” article.
+More information on this setting can be found in the “Plugin settings” article.